Register Your Interest

 The BIOSCAN Workflow

 Using our cheap, high-throughput, non-destructive DNA extraction protocol, where flying insect morphology can be studied after sequencing-based identification, we examine a very small aliquot of the DNA from each insect.
-Currently, we are sequencing the COI DNA barcode (~658 base pair sequence) from each insect’s mitochondrial genome using high throughput sample processing and multiplexing such that 10,000 insects can be studied in a single sequencing run.
+Currently, we are sequencing the COI DNA barcode (~658 base pair sequence) from each insect’s mitochondrial genome using high throughput sample processing and multiplexing such that more than 9000 insects can be studied in a single sequencing run.

-We are actively developing a mini-barcoding panel to target additional DNA barcodes that will reveal potential interactions such as pollination, diet, and parasites.
+We are developing a mini-barcoding panel to target additional DNA barcodes that will reveal potential interactions such as pollination, diet, and parasites.
 Our BIOSCAN workflow massively reduces the effort, time, and cost of carrying out confident species identification.